• Skip to primary navigation

 The true secret of pasta with la Genovese ragu is the long and very slow cooking of the ragu.
 This is the only way to get the classic brown colour of the sauce, onions that are almost like jam and meat that will melt in your mouth.
 Obviously, every Neapolitan family has its own recipe with slightly different quantities and ingredients.

-I have come across versions that are cooked for 5 hours and some for 2!
-Others include different herbs, other types of meat and also tomatoes.
+I have come across versions of this beef and onion ragù that are cooked for 5 hours and some for 2!
+Others include different herbs, other types of meat and also tomatoes or tomato paste.
 I made it without tomatoes.
-Traditionally, la Genovese ragu is supposed to be a ‘white’ sauce.
-This recipe doesn’t normally require broth or water as the onions create a lot of liquid.
-But, if your sauce is drying out, add some beef stock or water.
+Traditionally, Genovese sauce is supposed to be a ‘white’ sauce.

 Your feedback means a lot to me!